-The compulsory attendance laws of the State of Ohio (Revised Code, Section 3321.13) require that all children of the age 6-18 attend school.
+The compulsory attendance laws of the State of Ohio (Revised Code, Section 3321.13) require that all children of the age six to eighteen attend school.
 Exceptions may be made to this law in case of extreme physical ailment.

 Student Responsibilities